-Mortgage Foreclosure Attorneys in Philadelphia
+Mortgage Foreclosure Defense Lawyer in Philadelphia, PA

 How Does a Homeowner End Up Facing Foreclosure?

-For a variety of reasons; illness, decreased earnings, unemployment, insurance increases, unforeseen repairs and/or uncontrollable credit card debt, good people like you can quickly become seriously delinquent on monthly mortgage payments.
-From our five conveniently located offices in the Philadelphia region, our lawyers have assisted thousands of homeowners stop mortgage foreclosure and establish long-term solutions for home retention.
+For a variety of reasons; illness decreased earnings, unemployment, insurance increases, unforeseen repairs, and/or uncontrollable credit card debt, good people like you can quickly become seriously delinquent on monthly payments.
+From our five conveniently located offices in the Philadelphia region, our PA foreclosure defense firm has assisted thousands of homeowners to stop mortgage foreclosure action and establish long-term solutions for home retention.

 A pre-foreclosure forbearance plan is usually extended up to 6 months and requires that regular monthly mortgage payments plus the amount needed to cure all arrearages be paid within the time agreed upon.

 Can I Litigate in Pennsylvania State Court to Stop a Foreclosure?

 When mortgage foreclosures are judicial, it means that the lender must file a lawsuit in state court to commence the foreclosure proceedings.
 The foreclosure is handled through the court.
 Pennsylvania is a judicial foreclosure state meaning that all foreclosures must be filed with and handled through the state court system

-One of the reasons why a bankruptcy attorney can prepare to execute a strategy of this type is due to the fact that federal Consumer Financial Protection Bureau servicing rules (effective January 10, 2014) require a lender to wait until a borrower is at least 120 days behind on payments before they can file in state court to start the foreclosure.
+One of the reasons why a PA foreclosure defense attorney can prepare to execute a strategy of this type is due to the fact that federal Consumer Financial Protection Bureau servicing rules (effective January 10, 2014) require a lender to wait until a borrower is at least 120 days behind on missed payments before they can file in state court to start the foreclosure.

 State court Litigation defense is generally more effective earlier in the mortgage foreclosure litigation process.
 Our defense commences with filing an Entry of Appearance on behalf of the homeowner in the Court of Common Pleas and filing Preliminary Objections and/or an Answer, Counterclaim to the Foreclosure Complaint.

-A Chapter 13 Plan is filed with the court and later confirmed can allow the Petitioner to repay mortgage arrears and to pay only cents on the dollar of their unsecured debts (credit cards, medical bills, personal loans, collection accounts, and certain tax obligation, among others).
+A Chapter 13 Plan is filed with the court and later confirmed that can allow the Petitioner to repay mortgage arrears and to pay only cents on the dollar of their unsecured debts (credit cards, medical bills, personal loans, collection accounts, and certain tax obligation, among others).

 A Short Sale Can Mitigate the Consequences

-For example, if one owes $100,000.00 on their home, but they have an agreement of sale states a purchase price of $80,000.00, a short sale may be a possibility.
+For example, if one owes $100,000.00 on their home, but they have an agreement of sale stating a purchase price of $80,000.00, a short sale may be a possibility.
 A short sale has several obstacles, primarily; it must be approved by the mortgagee.